AdemCan05/Ortalama-Hesaplama/README.md

 # Ortalama Hesaplama

-## CS50
->This was my final project for conclude the CS50 Introduction to Computer Sciense course

-> CSS, HTML, JS, web devolopment, CS50

 I first used html to create my page, then I used javascript to make my site function, and finally I used css to adjust its appearance.

 ## The purpose of the web page I created